ADR-035: LLM stack — in-process control plane; canonical purpose taxonomy

 genai-pricesis the primary cost source; a fallback registry inspectral.core.llm.pricingcovers modelsgenai-pricesdoes not yet know.- Per-call emits (a) an OTel span with GenAI-semconv plus Spectral attributes (

-core.llm_usage_dailymaterialized view (or nightly-computed table) with(account_id, workspace_id, bc, purpose, model, date, input_tokens, output_tokens, cost_estimate, call_count)for cheap workspace-admin queries without scanning the hot table. - Workspace-admin UI in
+core.llm_usage_dailymaterialized view (or nightly-computed table) with(org_id, domain_id, bc, purpose, model, date, input_tokens, output_tokens, cost_estimate, call_count)for cheap org/domain-admin queries without scanning the hot table. - Org/domain-admin UI in

 apps/dashboardand ops control-plane UI inapps/operationsconsume these views via FastAPI per ADR-034.